-I live in the UK, with my husband and daughter.
-She was a happy, well-adjusted kid until shortly after her tenth birthday, when she spiralled into restricting anorexia.
+My husband and I live in the UK and have one daughter.
+She was a happy, well-adjusted kid until shortly into her tenth year, when she spiralled into restricting anorexia.
 The trigger was a fall-out with friends.
-She decided to become thinner so they couldn’t ever call her fat, a standard insult in the playground.
+She decided to become thinner so they couldn’t ever again call her fat.
+Besides, restricting food and rest fitted well with her school’s health promotion messages.
 Looking back, we recognise that since the age of eight or so, she’d occasionally been checking her (perfectly fine) body in the mirror and asking if she was fat.

-Our frantic attempts to help her eat and drink were to no avail, and less than six months after she first denied herself a sweet, she was admitted to hospital (an under-12s’ mental health unit experienced in treating eating disorders).
+Our frantic attempts to help her eat and drink were to no avail, and less than six months after she first denied herself a sweet, she was admitted to the mental health ward of a children’s hospital.
 Her food intake and her health quickly returned to normal, and for that we are very grateful.
 But her mind remained in the grip of the eating disorder.
-In spite of the efforts of the staff to involve us in her care, we couldn’t reliably feed her or make her feel secure during her frequent home visits.
-We were, much of the time, the enemy.
-So she remained a hospital patient and got a mix of one-to-one talking therapy sessions, meal-planning sessions, group work, family therapy, schooling, as well as lots of fun with the nurses and the other kids.
-As she got better she also had increasingly long spells at home and at her normal school.
+During her home visits we couldn’t reliably feed her or make her feel secure.
+Much of the time, we were the enemy.
+So she remained a hospital patient, increasingly long spells at home and at her normal school.

-She was described by staff as stuck, and by her ninth month she’d narrowed her range of food and was again losing small amounts of weight.
-We were keen to get her back home, and she was discharged in the eleventh month.
+The staff described her as ‘stuck’.
+By her ninth month she’d narrowed her range of food and was again losing small amounts of weight.
+By month eleven we thought we could do better at home.
 There were hopeful days, but soon she was missing out on snacks, then on entire meals.
-We’d come under the care of the outpatient mental health services, where therapists gave us weekly family sessions (a space to talk, review and plan), and gave my daughter individual psychotherapy.
+We were now using the outpatient mental health services, who provided vague family sessions and insisted on giving our little girl individual therapy.
 It was fruitless.
-Her weight kept dropping, her mood was low, and we feared she’d spend her adolescence in and out of hospital unless we found a better way to support her.
+Her weight kept dropping, her mood was low, and we feared she’d spend her adolescence in and out of hospital if we couldn’t find a better way to support her.

 At last several things clicked into place.
 A specialist eating-disorders service came on board.
-They were receiving ongoing training from the US in a well-validated treatment method called Family-Based Treatment (FBT).
-Our therapist followed the principles of this method, though in our case she did not go through all the standard steps.
-She gave us weekly family sessions and she and I also had regular phone sessions.
-My husband and I began to understand what we should be doing, why, and how.
-When she visited our home for a few meals and coached us, we at last began to behave like the competent parents that all along, clinicians had assured us we were.
+They were receiving training from James Lock’s team in Stanford in a well-validated method called Family-Based Treatment (FBT).
+Our new therapist followed the principles of this method, though in our case she did not go through all the standard steps.
+In addition to the standard weekly family sessions, she and I had regular phone discussions, where we did most of the work of reviewing and moving forward.
+When she gave us meal coaching at home, we became competent… at last.

 That on its own might not have been enough, though.
-At the same time I’d been absorbing everything I could about communication and mindfulness, and I was taking care of my own well-being, which for several months had been at an all-time low.
+At the same time I’d been absorbing everything I could about communication – Nonviolent Communication, specifically – and mindfulness, and I was taking care of my own wellbeing, which for several months had been at an all-time low.

-Just as we’d done before our daughter’s hospitalisation, we took control of her meals.
-But this time everything was different.
-It worked and it worked fast.
-I believe this is because whatever the level of challenge, we were coming from an assured, well-informed and compassionate place.
-Within months, she recovered her joy in life and her closeness to us.
+Now, when we took control of meals, it worked and it worked fast.
+I believe this is because whatever the difficulty, we were coming from an assured, well-informed and compassionate place.
+Within months, our girl recovered her joy in life and her closeness to us.

-Everybody’s story is different, but, as I see through my contact with other parents every day, this illness gives us much in common.
-I hope the resources that helped me and others will also help you.
+us much in common.
+I hope the resources that helped me and others will also